Internet celebrity: Wanghong

 There are two main business models in the wanghong economy: social media advertising, and online retail.
 In the online retailing business model, e-commerce-based wanghong use social media platforms to sell self-branded products to potential buyers among followers via Chinese customer-to-customer (C2C) websites, such as Taobao.
 Internet celebrities may promote their products by modeling for their shops by posting pictures or videos of themselves wearing the clothes or accessories they sell, or giving makeup or fashion tips.
-They serve as key opinion leaders for their followers, who either aspire to be like them or look up to them.

 Zhang Dayi (张大奕)—one of China's best-known wanghong according to BBC News, with 4.9 million followers on Sina Weibo—has an online shop on Taobao, reportedly earning CN¥300 million (US$46 million) per year.
 This is comparable to the US$21 million made by Fan Bingbing (范冰冰), a top Chinese actress.
 Li Ziqi (李子柒), a celebrity food blogger with more than 16 million followers on Weibo, has inspired many bloggers to post similar content on traditional Chinese cooking and crafts.

 Censorship in China has created an independent social media ecosystem that has become successful in its own way.
 For every Western social media platform, there is a comparable Chinese version; Chinese social media platforms, however, generate revenue differently.
 The greatest difference between Chinese internet celebrities and their Western counterparts is that the profits generated by Chinese celebrities can be immense.
-Unlike YouTube, which takes 45% of advertising revenue, Weibo, one of the largest Chinese social media platforms, is not involved in advertising, which allows internet celebrities to be more independent.
+Unlike YouTube, which takes 45% of advertising revenue, Sina Weibo, one of the largest Chinese social media platforms, is not involved in advertising, which allows internet celebrities to be more independent.
 The monthly income of Chinese influencers can exceed CN¥10 million (US$1.5 million).

 Net idols

 In Japan, a specific type of internet celebrity is known as a net idol (ネットアイドル, Netto aidoru), a sub-category of the idol industry in Japan.
 Net idols first emerged in the 1990s through personal websites and blogs when internet became more accessible, with some selling personal merchandise such as photo books through their websites.
+Around March 2007, dance covers (known as odottemita (踊ってみた)) became popular in video-sharing websites such as Niconico, which in turn led people into performing choreographed dances from anime series and idol groups.
+Notable creators of dance covers, known as odorite (踊り手), who later debuted as idols include Kozue Aikawa from Danceroid, Beckii Cruel, and Keekihime.